 In addition to being the registered keeper, leasing or have primary access to an electric vehicle you must have off street parking facilities suitable for chargepoint installation.

 If you do not have off street parking, your Local Authority may be able to help via a central Government grant to install recharging infrastructure.
 See more details.

 The Electric Vehicle Homecharge Scheme requires each grant claim to be accompanied by a form which includes a customer declaration.
 The customer declaration is an important part of the grant claim and any missing information will make the claim invalid and payment will not be made.

 As the resident and registered keeper (or in some cases the lessee or primary user) you should read the form carefully to make sure you can answer all of the questions and provide all of the necessary evidence

-From the 1st of July 2019 eligible chargepoints will have to be 'smart'.
+Eligible chargepoints must be 'smart'.
 This means chargepoints must be able to be remotely accessed, and capable of receiving, interpreting and reacting to a signal.

 If you would like more information, please get in touch on 0118 951 4490.

 If you are ready to receive an accurate quote please complete our online form: